 I'm Katie Hayes, a Hillsborough, NC based printmaker specializing in small batch prints and placed based design.
 I created New South Pattern House to highlight the vibrant cities and amazing ecosystems of the Southeastern US.
 When I was a little girl, I wanted to be a naturalist, and spent every minute I could outside learning about the plants and animals of Western NC where I lived.
 I carved my first linoleum block in high school, and sold my first print at age 15.
 My grandmother was an accomplished watercolorist, and -- although I didn't formally study art in college-- I benefited enormously from the generational knowledge in my family.
-When I'm not carving blocks and pulling prints, I also design for fabric and wallpaper, play Americana music with my husband, and play with my kids in the woods.
+When I'm not carving blocks and pulling prints, I also play Americana music with my husband, and chase my kids around in the woods.

 Member, Orange County Artist Guild, 2022

 Member, Durham Craft Market 2022

 Finalist, Our State Magazine "2021 Made in NC Awards."

 Third Place, "Art in the Arboretum," Greensboro, NC.
 2021

 Wiley Cash, Walter Magazine

 "Jet-black herons with indigo wings stalk through shallow pools; brilliant monarchs and viceroys alight on purple coneflowers; Scarlet Tanagers perch on branches surrounded by yellow blossoms.
 Here, the wild things outside the walls have been tamed and contained, framed and matted, but no less alive than they would be in the natural world"...read more here.

 The News Of Orange